-USFA is aware that there is a growing controversy about which type of smoke alarm is most appropriate to protect Americans in their homes.
+The U.S. Fire Administration (USFA) is aware that there is a controversy about which type of smoke alarm is most appropriate to protect people in their homes.
 In accordance with our mission to reduce life and economic losses due to fire, we offer the following guidance regarding home smoke alarms.

-- There are two types of smoke alarms in general use for residential smoke alarms: photoelectric and ionization.
-These types of smoke alarms sense the presence of smoke differently.
+There are two types of smoke alarms in general use for home smoke alarms: photoelectric and ionization.
+These smoke alarms sense the presence of smoke differently.

-- The type of smoke produced by a fire depends strongly on the type of fire.
+The type of smoke produced by a fire depends on the type of fire.
 Flaming fires produce a different type of smoke than smoldering fires.

-- Both types of smoke alarms will detect the smoke from either a smoldering fire or a flaming fire.
-It has been factually established and well known for many years that:
+Both smoke alarms will detect the smoke from either a smoldering fire or a flaming fire.
+It has been established and well known for many years that:

-- Ionization type smoke alarms tend to respond faster to the smoke produced by flaming fires than photoelectric type smoke alarms, and
+Ionization smoke alarms tend to respond faster to the smoke produced by flaming fires than photoelectric smoke alarms.

-- Photoelectric type smoke alarms tend to respond faster to the smoke produced by smoldering fires than ionization type smoke alarms.
+Photoelectric smoke alarms tend to respond faster to the smoke produced by smoldering fires than ionization smoke alarms.

-- In some full-scale fire tests, the difference in the time to alarm between ionization and photoelectric type smoke alarms has been found to be trivial.
-In other full-scale fire tests, the difference in response time has been found to be considerable.
+In some full-scale fire tests, the difference in the time to alarm between ionization and photoelectric smoke alarms was found to be trivial.
+In other full-scale fire tests, the difference in response time was considerable.

-Based upon the above, the USFA provides the following guidance to the public and to state and local legislative bodies that may be grappling with the issue of the proper type of smoke alarm to select for use in a residence:
+Based on this information, the USFA provides the following guidance to the public and to state and local legislative bodies that may be grappling with the issue of the proper type of smoke alarm to select for use in a residence: